-There are essentially two different approaches one can take when designing databases; these, from a high level analytic point of view, narrow down to what are typically called “Top-down” and “Bottom-up” philosophies or methods.
+There are essentially two different approaches one can take when designing databases; these, from a high-level analytic point of view, narrow down to what is typically called “Top-down” and “Bottom-up” philosophies or methods.

 While these methodologies can appear profoundly unique, they share the shared objective of joining a system by portraying the greater part of the association between the procedures.